-Following the Round 3 Webinar, the Planning & Community Development Department presented at the Northwest Commission and Design Commission meetings in Winter of 2020 to solicit feedback on the draft Lincoln Avenue Specific Plan, respond to clarifying questions from commissioners, and discuss various issues to be considered in the development of standards, policies, and implementation strategies for the next draft of the plan.
+Following the Round 3 Webinar, the Planning & Community Development Department presented at the Northwest Commission and Design Commission meetings in Winter of 2020 to solicit feedback on the preliminary draft of the LASP, respond to clarifying questions from commissioners, and discuss various issues to be considered in the development of standards, policies, and implementation strategies for the next draft of the plan.

-Council District 1 Community Meeting March 10, 2021
+Council District 1 Community Meeting

+March 10, 2021

-The Planning & Community Development Department presented to community members from Council District 1 about the Lincoln Avenue Specific Plan process and draft development standards.
+The Planning & Community Development Department presented to community members from Council District 1 about the LASP update process and preliminary draft of the LASP.
 Following the presentation, staff facilitated a Q&A session with attendees and fielded comments on the draft plan.